etkirsch/PostPyRe/README.md

 To deactivate your virtual environment, simply execute `deactivate`.

 ### React UI
 Install NodeJs 12.13.1 (Node and NPM installation is outside of scope for this document).
 Create a script for you to run the dev server locally.
-Copy the `example.run.sh` shell script, change it to an executable, and change the `REACT_APP_AUTH0_DOMAIN`, `REACT_APP_CLIENT_ID`, and `REACT_APP_API_AUDIENCE` values to those in your Auth0 single-page application
+Copy the `example.run.sh` shell script, change it to an executable, and change the `AUTH0_DOMAIN`, `CLIENT_ID`, and `API_AUDIENCE` values to those in your Auth0 single-page application

 ```
 cp example.run.sh run.sh